tulip-control/tulip-control/doc/tutorial.rst

 and obtain a finite state abstraction of the evolution of the continuous state, represented by a finite transition system.

-CtsSysDyn class is used to define continuous dynamics.
+The LtiSysDyn class is used to define continuous dynamics.

-     .. autoclass:: discretize.CtsSysDyn
+     .. autoclass:: hybrid.LtiSysDyn
 	:noindex:

 Once we have the proposition preserving partition and the continuous dynamics, continuous state space discretization can be done using the following function call:

-     .. autofunction:: discretize.discretizeM
+     .. autofunction:: abstract.discretize
 	:noindex:

 .. _ssec:syn:

 Digital design synthesis
 ````````````````````````

-The continuous state space discretization generates a finite state abstraction
+The continuous state space discretization generates a finite state
-of the continuous state, represented by a finite transition system.
+abstraction of the continuous state, represented by a finite transition
-Each state in this finite transition system corresponds to a cell in the continuous
+system.
+Each state in this finite transition system corresponds to a cell
-domain.
+in the continuous domain.
+A transition :math:`c_i \to c_j` in this finite
-A transition :math:`c_i \to c_j` in this finite state system indicates that
+state system indicates that from any continuous state :math:`s_0` that
-from any continuous state :math:`s_0` that belongs to cell :math:`c_i`,
+belongs to cell :math:`c_i`, there exists a sequence of control inputs
-there exists a sequence of control inputs :math:`u_0, u_1, \ldots, u_{N-1}`
+:math:`u_0, u_1, \ldots, u_{N-1}` that takes the system to another
-that takes the system to another continuous state :math:`s_{N}` in cell :math:`c_j`.
+continuous state :math:`s_{N}` in cell :math:`c_j`.
+Hence, under the
-Hence, under the assumption that the specification is stutter invariant,
+assumption that the specification is stutter invariant, we can describe the
-we can describe the continuous dynamics by an LTL formula of the form
+continuous dynamics by an LTL formula of the form

 .. math::
    (v = c_i) \implies next(\bigvee_{j \text{ s.t. } c_i \to c_j} v = c_j),